 After a wee while, a gate appeared to our left, through which we went for a few moments to gaze upon the rear of the very grand hall before us.
-In the 12th Century, Hugh de Morville was granted lands in the 12th century by King David I, where on the site of Saltoun Hall was built a tower or castle.
+Hugh de Morville was granted lands in the 12th century by King David I, where on the site of Saltoun Hall was built a tower or castle.
 Half a millennium later, the house & estate was bought by Andrew Fletcher, Lord Innerpeffer, to whose family the land still belongs.
 His grandson Andrew Fletcher of Saltoun (1655–1716) was a major player in the Darién scheme & passionate anti-unionist.

 Saltoun Hall as we know it is a castellated Gothic edifice, built in 1817 by William Burn.
 It was the main base of the Fletcher family, who had turned Saltoun into an innovative hotbed of agriculture.
 In the 1960s it was split & sold off into nine rather majestic apartments, in which situation it has remained unto the present day.
 All the major public rooms, except the dining room were retained intact in individual flats with the central saloon and dome, along with the gardens and surrounding land being owned communally by all the proprietors.